 UN Sustainable Development goals

-Sustainable development goals and how we contribute to them:
+Sustainable development goals and how The Wild Bunch contribute to them:

 1: No Poverty – By increasing farmers’ income and by supporting them to gain legal ownership over their assets and actively increasing the value of their assets by promoting sustainable wild harvested forest products.

 2: Zero hunger – Forests produce food all year round.
 By protecting the forest, we also protect the food security that it provides to the community (try eating pure palm oil..)

 3: Good health and well-being – The food the forest provides is much healthier than it’s processed substitutes..
 Consuming more forest products like low GI Rainforest sugar and fruits are part of a much healthier diet compared to processed food.

 4: Quality Education – We train farmers to become producers of our high quality products and strive to support the farmers with scholarships for their children.

 5: Gender equality – Both men and women are already involved in harvesting the forest products, and we aim to provide financial literacy and other trainings to both men and women involved in the project.

 6: Clean water and sanitation – The rainforest is the source of clean drinking water.
 By protecting the forest, we directly protect the source of drinking water.
 Furthermore, evaporating Arenga tree juice not only produces sugar, but also nearly 7 liters distilled drinking water per 8 liters of juice processed.